CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 ### Event flow:
 1. Manager logs in to website
-2. Manager views/verifies employees' worked hours
+2. Manager views employees hours
+3. System checks database for employee hours
+4. System displays employee hours
+5. Manager verifies that employee hours are correct
-3. Manager pays employees
+6. Manager pays employees

 ## Use Case 4

-> Login authentication for customers/employees
+> Login authentication for user (customers/employees)

 ![Use case diagram 4](figs/UseCase4.png)

-### Participating Actor
+### Participating Actors:
+- Customer
+- Till operator
+- Manager
-- Actor
+- Any other employees

 ### Entry conditions:
-- Condition
+- User needs to login to website
+- User has valid username and password to access website

 ### Exit conditions:
-- Condition
+- User is logged into website

 ### Event flow:
-- Flow items
+1. User goes to login page
+2. User enters username and password
+3. System checks username and password against database
+4. System queries database for user status and preferences
+5. System displays a webpage showing that user is logged in

 ## Use Case 5

-> Customer adds money to balance
+> User transfers money to/from account

 ![Use case diagram 5](figs/UseCase5.png)

-### Participating Actor
+### Participating Actors:
+- Customer
+- Till operator
+- Manager
-- Actor
+- Any other employees

 ### Entry conditions:
-- Condition
+- User wants to transfer money to/from account
+- User has sufficient money to be transferred

 ### Exit conditions:
-- Condition
+- User has more or less money in their account than before

 ### Event flow:
-- Flow items
+1. User goes to money transfer page
+2. User enters the amount of money they want to transfer
+3. User chooses whether they want to transfer to or from their bank account
+4. User attempts to transfer money
+5. System checks whether user has enough money to transfer
+6. System displays confirmation that the money has been transferred

 ## Use Case 6

-> Customer cancels order
+> Customer cancels rental

 ![Use case diagram 6](figs/UseCase6.png)